gonzalo-gigena/satellite-image-pose-estimation/README.md

 - **CUDA and TensorFlow GPU Support**: If you plan to run the script on a GPU, ensure that CUDA and cuDNN are properly installed and that TensorFlow is built with GPU support.

 - **Environment Variables**: The script modifies environment variables that are crucial for TensorFlow to find CUDA libraries.
 If you encounter issues, double-check the paths and adjust `cuda_env_path` accordingly.

-- **Burst and Channels**: The `--burst` parameter controls the number of images per burst, while `--channels` controls the number of channels per image.
-These parameters are important for multi-temporal satellite image analysis.

 ---